-But as the Apostle Paul tells us in Hebrews 6 verse 1, we are to leave the elementary discussions of the basics and be carried forward to maturity.
+But as the apostle Paul tells us in Hebrews 6:1, we are to leave the elementary discussions of the basics and be carried forward to maturity.
 All of us have been around a long time.
 This is where we should be heading.
-Rather than operating from just a basic list of do's and don'ts, we must be learning to operate from the principles given to us from Jesus Christ.
+Rather than operating from just a basic list of do's and don'ts, we must be learning to operate from the principles given to us by Jesus Christ.
 Learning to live and operate by these produce what Christ is after and what He considers building with gold, with silver, and with precious marble.
 This is from the foundation He has given us.

 He taught them things that they hadn't considered before.
-Up to this time, there had been rules - this rule, that rule ? that the Scribes had taught.
-That kind of thing...
+Up to this time, there had been rules—this rule, that rule—that the Scribes had taught.
 So He opened His mouth and said:

 Blessed are those that compare themselves to the standard of Jesus Christ and God the Father and realize the short-comings we have, realize they have been called by God the Father and have been placed in the care of Jesus Christ.
 They see imperfections.
 They mourn, certainly, for their lack, and they mourn the condition of the world in a way they have never seen before.
 All of a sudden they see themselves and they see the condition of the world, what we should be like ? so they mourn.

 Those that are subject to God, gentle, not easily provoked.